Clean input data

 Unneeded spaces in text fields?

-At first glance unneeded spaces in text fields might not seem important, but it happens often, imported text data in Excel ends up with one or more spaces.
+Unneeded spaces in text fields might not seem important at a first glance, but imported text data in Excel often ends up with one or more spaces.
 If this happens inconsistently, you’ll have problems with search functions and pivot tables.
 The “=TRIM(SOURCE!A2)” function is a powerful way to correct this.
-If you want to combine this with consistent capitalization, you can choose “=PROPER(TRIM(SOURCE!A2))”.
+If you want to combine this with consistent capitalization, you can use “=PROPER(TRIM(SOURCE!A2))”.

-Devote time and attention to clean your input data using formulas.
+Devote time and attention to prepare clean input data by using formulas.
 This will save you a lot of misery later on.
-Garbage in can still result in a great analysis coming out.
+Garbage in can still result in a great and clean analysis.

 - Save frustration and time

 Read more about exploring Excel files

 On this page you will find a step-by-step walkthrough of the PerfectXL Explore Tool.
 This page will give you information on how you can use explore to gain a better understanding of complex Excel files.

 This is the technical page for PerfectXL Explore.
 Here you will find information like system requirements, release notes, and answers to most questions about our software.
 If you have more questions please use the form at the bottom of the page.